Vettabase/time-data-generator/README.md

 But we don't provide (yet) a simple way to generate optimal tables with the correct types.
 We will do this at least for PostgreSQL and MariaDB.

+Schema documentation is only generated for the calendar table.
+We'll rename the files and we'll add schema documentation for the daytime table.

 ## Maintainers and Credits